OpenEvalProject/evals/manuscripts/elife-45413/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/45413/elife-45413-fig8-v2.jpg)

 **Figure 8.:** (A) Rat neonatal cardiomyocytes were stimulated with phenylephrine for 48 hr and stained with anti-β-catenin or anti-connexin 43 antibodies.
 Inverted images for each marker and a zoom of merged staining are shown.
 The arrowhead points to β-catenin staining and the arrow shows connexin 43 clusters.
 (B-C) Images were processed with Junction Mapper and quantification of selected parameters is shown here for β-catenin (B) or connexin 43 (C).
 Diagrams on top of each graph summarize how each parameter was measured.
 Values were obtained from one technical replicate.
 Number of junctions analysed in each condition is shown below each scatter box plot.
 Statistical analysis was performed using Mann-Whitney U-test.
 Non-significant (ns) and significant p-values (<0.05) are placed inside graphs.
-Scale bar = 10 μM.Figure 8—source data 1.Figure 8 graphs.
+Scale bar = 10 μM.

 The software used the skeleton and dilated area of β-catenin as a mask as described by Erasmus et al. (2016) to segment the area where connexin 43 was localised.
 The Interface Linearity Index of β-catenin (Figure 8B) or connexin 43 (Figure 8C) was not significantly altered upon induction of hypertrophy in cellulo.
 Instead, hypertrophy stimulation promoted higher Interface Occupancy and higher levels of β-catenin and connexin 43 at junctions (raw intensity or corrected by the interface area; Figure 8B,C).
 However, the density of β-catenin clusters was significantly reduced, while connexin 43 density was augmented in PE-treated cells, in a small but significant manner.
 Thus, the two markers are modulated differently by hypertrophy stimulation in cellulo.
 Increased levels of β-catenin are achieved by less dense clusters spread along the interface, while connexin 43 molecules are clustered more densely, suggesting localised stimulation of gap junction formation.
 These data demonstrate the use of Junction Mapper for multiple cell types and its power to correlate the distribution of different proteins at cell–cell junctions.
 The data from cardiomyocytes and endothelial cells are summarized in Scheme 4.
 A heuristic approach on how to define the user-dependent settings and the parameters to use for these cell types are described in Supplementary file 4.